jessecomeau87/Boot/README.md

 - Normal computers are Binary.
 1,or 0.
 A bit.

+- Bit stands for Binary Digit.

-- Quantum computers use Qubits.
+- Quantum computers use Qubits, for Quantum Binary Digits.

 - Qubits can be in Superposition, both 1, and 0, simultaneously.